stfc/PSyclone/examples/psyad/README.md

 An LFRic tangent-linear kernel example which shows how much of this code PSyAD can currently translate.
-The kernel computes the tangent-linear for hydrostatic balance.
+The kernel computes the tangent-linear of the hydrostatic balance term.
 It was taken from the LFRic repository and has any unsupported code commented out.

-The harness generation does not currently support this example.
+The harness generation does not currently support this example as it assumes all arguments are real arrays which can be filled with random real data, whereas LFRic arguments can include integer arrays and these integer arrays may act as lookups into other arrays and therefore require non-random integer values.